Hawai'i Legal Information

 In This Section

 In June of 2000, Hawaii passed SB 862 HD1, making Hawaii the first state to legalize medical use cannabis via the legislature, as opposed to voter initiative.
 The law is codified as Hawaii Revised Statutes §329-121 et seq.
-In June 2013, the legislature amended the law with two bills, House Bill 668 and Senate Bill 642.

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.